-Report Number: LS 07-23

-Legal and Enforcement Services

-Francesco Santaguida, Commissioner of Legal and Enforcement Services/Town Solicitor

-Alison Albrecht, Supervisor of Parking Services:

-Brent K. Harasym, Associate Solicitor
+Report to:Committee of the WholeDate of meeting:June 12, 2023Report Number:LS 07-23 Submitted by: Francesco Santaguida, Commissioner of Legal and Enforcement Services/Town Solicitor Department(s) Responsible: Acknowledged by M. Gaskell, Chief Administrative Officer Legal and Enforcement Services For additional information, contact: Alison Albrecht, Supervisor of Parking Services; Brent K. Harasym, Associate Solicitor

-- That By-law # 6887-14, the Towing By-law, be amended substantially in accordance with Attachment 1 to Report LS 07-23, and that staff bring forward the amendment to a future Council meeting; and - 2.
+- 1. That By-law # 6887-14, the Towing By-law, be amended substantially in accordance with Attachment 1 to Report LS 07-23, and that staff bring forward the amendment to a future Council meeting; and - 2.
 That Council direct staff to review current municipal regulations regarding the licensing and governing of tow truck drivers and tow truck businesses, activities, and undertakings in the Town of Whitby.